Coke Zero Sugar 400: 1980–1997

 In 1980, due to a tax dispute with the City of Daytona Beach and Volusia County, Bill France openly threatened to move the Firecracker 400 to the Indianapolis Motor Speedway.
 A few weeks later, however, the parties reconciled, and the plan to move the race was withdrawn.

 In 1985, the race became known as the Pepsi Firecracker 400, when PepsiCo became the event's first title sponsor.
 In 1989, the "Firecracker" moniker was dropped, and the race was known simply as the Pepsi 400 through 2007.

 From 1959 to 1987, the race was always scheduled for July 4, regardless of the day of the week.
 Beginning in 1988, the race was moved to the first Saturday of July (that nearest to July 4).
-Going forward, the race would only be held on July 4 in years in which it fell on Saturday.
+Going forward, the race would only be held on July 4 in years in which it fell on a Saturday.
 Subsequent to this, the 1992 and 2009 races fell on July 4.
 Situated in early July, the race traditionally found itself falling at or very near the halfway point of the NASCAR season.

 On July 4, 1987, in the wake of Bobby Allison's massive crash at Talladega, the cars were fitted with 390 CFM carburetors.
-The change helped slow the cars down several mph.
+The change helped slow the cars down by several mph.
 On the final lap, Ken Schrader flipped upside-down in the tri-oval as the field crossed the finish line.
 It would be the final race at Daytona without restrictor plates.

 From 1959 to 1997, the race was scheduled to begin in the morning (10:00 a.m. or 11:00 a.m. eastern).
 This was to avoid hot summer temperatures and the frequent mid-afternoon thunderstorms in Florida.
 It was also a "chamber of commerce" goodwill effort by track management to boost the local tourism industry.
 It left ample time in the afternoon for fans to depart the speedway and visit the nearby beaches and attractions.
 Participants were even said to have exploited the time to also visit the beaches with their families, treating the event as a mini-vacation from the busy grind of the racing season.

 During live ESPN telecasts, the term "Breakfast at Daytona" was used, a gesture to NBC's popular "Breakfast at Wimbledon", taking place the same weekend.
 The 1997 race was the final time the 400 was scheduled to begin in the morning and run during the daytime.